ivanorsolic/oricodes/content/english/Hardware/connecting the car to the nano.md

 {{% notice tip %}}

-Feel free to skip this part if you aren't interested in the alternatives to I²C and why were using it.
-You don't need to know it to be able to continue with the tutorial.
-That being said, it wouldn't hurt to pick up a few other protocol names, just to know what's out there and how they differ.
+Feel free to skip this part if you aren't interested in the alternatives to I²C and why we're using it.
+You don't need to understand this stuff in order to continue with the tutorial.
+That being said, it wouldn't hurt to get to know a few other protocols, just to know what's out there and how they differ.

 {{% /notice %}}